 A correspondence audit is the most popularly employed audit by the IRS.
 Everything is done through the mail.
 The IRS requests you mail specific documentation in an effort to support certain claims you made on your filed tax return.
 The documentation they usually ask for are sale of real estate, stock, and specific details regarding specific deductions.
-These audits occur because a discrepancy was found between your return and third party documentation.
+These audits occur because a discrepancy was found between your return and third-party documentation.

 Unlike a correspondence audit, an office audit requires that you go to a pre-determined meeting with the IRS.
 They will specify the explicit documents that you need to bring to support your refund.
 To initiate this meeting, the IRS will mail you a letter with the time and date you need to show up at their office.
 In an office audit, the auditor only requires to look at what they consider to be “significant” items.
 They will also ask questions about items you may have no listed on your return.
-You can ask to not talk about these items at that moment, because maybe you do not have necessary documentation, so those items will wait until a second meeting.
+You can ask not to talk about these items at that moment, because maybe you do not have the necessary documentation, so those items will wait until a second meeting.
 Before an office audit, it is recommended to seek the counsel of a tax professional, like a tax attorney or CPA.
-They can provide you with necessary advice on what you should say, what you should not say, and give you any additional support your require
+They can provide you with necessary advice on what you should say and what you should not say and also give you any additional support your require

 Field or home audit